isbatuddin/isbatuddin/README.md

 # 👋 Hi, I’m Isbat Uddin (@isbatuddin)

 Welcome to my GitHub profile!
-I'm a passionate software developer with a focus on continuous learning and real-world problem-solving.
+I'm a passionate software developer and data analyst in the making, with a commitment to continuous learning and tackling real-world challenges.

 ## 👀 Interests

 I'm deeply interested in:
-- Full-stack web development (React.js & Django)
+- Full-stack web development (React.js)
 - Artificial Intelligence and Machine Learning
+- Data Analysis and Visualization
 - Blockchain technology
 - Competitive programming
 - Open-source contributions